 It is important to note that despite appearing in a huge amount of fitness magazines, this type of training splits far from the most effective way to either promote fat loss or build muscle.

 It is commonly accepted that takes 24-48 hours for a given muscle group to recover from an intense weight session (this can be slightly less or slightly more, depending upon the individual).

 This means that we actually have the capacity to train an individual muscle group 2-3 times in a given week.
 Now, while body part training splits provide a large amount of training volume in a single session, they don’t actually provide a lot of training volume over a training week.

 By opting for a training split where we train a given muscle group 2-3 times per week (such as an upper body / lower body training split, or a 3 x week full-body training program) we can significantly increase the amount of training volume a given muscle group receives over a training week, which can cause significant boosts in muscle growth.

 When it comes to both building mass and burning energy, multi-joint, compound exercises are king (think presses, rows, squats, and deadlifts).

-These movements use the most amount of muscle mass, utilising multiple muscle groups at one time.
-This allows us to train a number of different muscles simultaneously, increasing the total volume they receive over a given a training week, which is a key driver for the growth of new muscle tissue.
+These movements use the most amount of muscle mass, utilizing multiple muscle groups at one time.
+This allows us to train a number of different muscles simultaneously, increasing the total volume they receive over a given training week, which is a key driver for the growth of new muscle tissue.

 Additionally, as these compound, barbell-based movements use the largest amount of muscle mass, they also use the most amount of energy per exercise.
 This leads to the greatest energy expenditure over a given week, which can promote additional fat loss while also increasing muscle mass.
 While this article represents the bare fundamentals that you should know about; If you are interested in reading a few more details check out this post to get a few more ideas on building upper body strength.